-Boy in a shiny gray suit *
+Boy in a shiny grey suit *

 Eighth grade graduation, June 1964, Riverside Public School , London Ontario